 ESPA Organization Member registration fees:

 Organization and Corporate Member group registrations fees are listed below.
 In order to register at the group registration fees, your company must be an Organization or Corporate Member of ESPA.
-Group registration form to be posted soon.
+Download the form here!

 THE EVENT SERVICE PROFESSIONALS ASSOCIATION

 This brochure describes the value of professional development and education for services managers.
 Print this out and provide it to your manager – it contains quotes from meeting planners about the value they place on their CSMs, including when making re-booking decisions.

 ESPA Optional Tours

 ESPA is offering 3 great options to experience the Mile-High City of Denver on Friday!

 Register directly through the links within each tour description below.